 We want you to understand how we protect your privacy.
-If you have any questions about this notice, please contact us.
+If you have any questions or want more information about this notice, please contact us.
+A detailed notice shall be furnished to you upon request.
 When you write, include your name, address, and policy or account number.

-Send privacy questions to:
+Send privacy questions to: MetLife Privacy Office

-MetLife Privacy Office P. O. Box 489 Warwick, RI 02887-9954 privacy@metlife.com
+P. O. Box 489

+Warwick, RI 02887-9954 privacy@metlife.com

 We may revise this privacy notice.
 If we make any material changes, we will notify you as required by law.
-We provide this privacy notice to you on behalf of these MetLife companies:
+We provide this privacy notice to you on behalf of the MetLife companies listed at the top of the first page.